StanJulia/CmdStan.jl/README.md

 The simplest way to revert back to the pre-5.0.0 behavior is to use the ```output_format=:array``` option in the call to StanModel().

+Release 5.4.0

+1. Removed init and data from Stanmodel.
+Data and init needs to be specified (if needed) in stan().
+This is a breaking change although it wasn't handled properly.
+Thanks to Andrei R. Akhmetzhanov and Chris Fisher.

 Release 5.2.3

 1. Fixed an issue in running read_samples from the REPL (thanks to Graydon Marz).